nolosaw/head-md-future-of-drawing/readme.md

 ## Informations
-there is a local folder with heavy documents
+- there is a local folder with heavy documents
+- the journal is in the process folder, inside each day

 ## Direct links
 - [References](references/references.md)